Anfisa Chernykh

 Anfisa Maksimovna Chernykh (Анфи́са Макси́мовна Черны́х; born April 30, 1996) is a Russian actress and model.

 Biography

-Was born Moscow, Russia.
+She was born in Moscow, Russia.
 She studied at the English grammar school number 297.
-She studied at the Skryabin Music School cello and piano and studied at school at Schepkin drama school.
-After high school Anfisa entered the Russian Academy of Theatre Arts.
+She learned cello and piano at the Skryabin Music School and studied at Schepkin drama school.
+After high school, Anfisa entered the Russian Academy of Theatre Arts.

 In the film debuted in 2009.
 Lena's role in the social drama directed by Boris Grachevsky Krysha.

 She became widely known after the work in the film The Geographer Drank His Globe Away on the novel by Alexei Ivanov.
 Anfisa starred as Masha Bolshakova, her partner on the film was Konstantin Khabensky, starred as teacher Sluzhkin.

-For this role, was awarded several film awards, and was nominated Discovery of the Year on Nika Award, but lost to the director Zhora Kryzhovnikov.
+For this role, she was awarded several film awards, and was nominated Discovery of the Year on Nika Award, but lost to the director Zhora Kryzhovnikov.

 She took part and became the winner in the show Last Hero (Season 8), which appeared on TV3 channel in 2019.